kuruczgy/x1e-nixos-config/README.md

 # nixos-install --root /mnt --no-channel-copy --no-root-password --flake x1e-nixos-config#system
 ```

+Explanation:

+- `--no-channel-copy` disables copying channels.
+If you would like to use a non-flake config with channels (which I don't recommend), you should omit this option.
+- `--no-root-password` disables setting a root password.
+Omit this if you don't have any other way to get into the installed system and need a root password.
+- `--flake x1e-nixos-config#system` specifies the example flake-based configuration to be used that comes with this repository.
+Note that if you have already [created your own NixOS configuration](#making-your-own-nixos-configuration) for the to-be-installed system, you can use that here.
+(Either by specifying `--flake /path/to/your/config#your-hostname` or by placing your non-flake config at `/mnt/etc/nixos/configuration.nix` and omitting this option.
+Importantly, `nixos-generate-config` is **not** expected to work.)
+Note that if you install the flake-based example configuration, you won't easily be able to switch to a non-flake-based one.

 Now you should have NixOS installed, but you won't be able to boot it yet, you still have to modify the EFI boot configuration.

 Reboot into the ISO again, but now select the "EFI Shell" option.
 For some reason the shell is tiny and appears in the bottom right corner, and the keyboard input is very slow, but you only need to enter a few commands.
 (You can often use tab completion to reduce the amount of typing necessary.)